Abrons Arts Center’s Visual Art AIRspace Residency annually supports 4 New York City-based visual artists.

 Funding

-Abrons Arts Center’s Visual Artist AIRspace Residency program is made possible through the generosity of The Milton and Sally Avery Arts Foundation, and the Jacques and Natasha Gelman Foundation.
+Abrons Arts Center’s Visual Artist AIRspace Residency program is made possible through the generosity of the Andy Warhol Foundation for the Visual Arts and the Milton and Sally Avery Arts Foundation.
 This program is also supported, in part, by public funds from the New York City Department of Cultural Affairs and support from the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 Artists Alliance Inc. (AAI) is a 501c3 not-for-profit organization located on the Lower East Side of New York City.
 Programming support is provided by the New York City Department of Cultural Affairs in partnership with the City Council and public funds from the New York State Council on the Arts with support from the Office of the Governor and the New York State Legislature.
 Further exhibition programming is made possible by the National Endowment for the Arts.
 We thank the New York City Economic Development Corporation, The Clemente Soto Vélez Cultural & Educational Center, and individual supporters of Artists Alliance Inc for their continued support.
 Special thanks go to our team of dedicated volunteers and interns, without whom this program would not be possible.